dddGR/scroll_on_steroid/README.md

 ## Overview

-This project is a scroll device that emulates mouse scrolling with enhanced smoothness, utilizing a resolution multiplier.
+This project is a scroll device that emulates mouse scrolling with enhanced smoothness, utilizing resolution multiplier.
 It connects via Bluetooth Low Energy (BLE) and incorporates a touch sensor for user interaction.
 Users can easily adjust scrolling speed and direction (horizontal/vertical) through a touch button interface.
 The device is built on the ESP32-C3/S3 microcontroller and an AS5600 magnetic encoder.
 This project is developed using the ESP-IDF framework and is entirely written in C.

 ## Table of Contents